 We expect families to help pay for camp.
-A payment from you says a great deal about your commitment to the camp experience, and weighs heavily in your favor.
+A payment from you says a great deal about your commitment to the camp experience and weighs heavily in your favor.
 Make plans to pay something and begin making regular payments immediately.

 STEP FOUR: APPLY TO ALL LOCAL COMMUNITY SOURCES AVAILABLE

-Most congregations have scholarship & discretionary funds available to help send children to Coleman.
+Most congregations have scholarships & discretionary funds available to help send children to Coleman.
 Contact your Rabbi, Cantor, Educator, and/or Congregational President.
 They will inform you of the congregation’s application requirements.
 Camp Coleman may also partner with your congregation to help with scholarships in certain cases.